Mr. R.J. Tagorda

 ~ from The Prayer of Saint Francis

 Hello, y'all!
 My name is Ramon “RJ” Tagorda, and I am the Tech Teacher/Director at Holy Cross Catholic School.
-In addition to teaching PreK-8 Technology classes, I will also be teaching an 8th Grade Language Arts & Seminar Course, designed to prepare our 8th graders to be successful for their last year at Holy Cross, for high school, and beyond.
-I am currently in my fifth year at Holy Cross, and I feel blessed to be a part of such an engaging, active, and friendly community!
+In addition to teaching PreK-8 Technology classes, I will also be teaching an 8th Grade Language Arts, 8th Grade Religion, and a Seminar Course, designed to prepare our 8th graders to be successful for their last year at Holy Cross, for high school, and beyond.
+I am currently in my sixth year at Holy Cross, and I feel blessed to be a part of such an engaging, active, and friendly community!

 I am a graduate of Tulane University and completed my Masters of Arts in Teaching with the PACE program at the University of Portland.
 I grew up in New Orleans and have been involved in teaching/coaching/mentoring students in Catholic schools for 10+ years.
 I may be far from home, but I love the Portland area and the beautiful, "weird" culture of the City of Roses (especially the food!).

 My classroom--or more accurately, "our classroom" since it belongs to both myself and my students--is both challenging and engaging, built upon a positive learning environment created by the teacher, the students, and the school community as a whole.
 In our classroom, the students come first, and all I ask is that they come into class with a positive attitude and an open mind prepared to learn.

 I am looking forward to another blessing-filled year at Holy Cross Catholic School.
 My door will always be open, so please feel free to stop by and say “Hi”!